nikhilaravi/learn-node/README.md

 ## Generic route handler

-When you add css or js files in your index.html they won't load the same as just a pure front end app.
-You need to create a route in your server to serve these files
+When you add css or js files in your index.html they won't load the same as just a purely front end app.
+You need to create a route in your server to serve these files.

-Modify your index.html to add a `main.css` file and a `script.js` file e.g.
+Create a `main.css` file and add a link to this file to your `index.html` page e.g.

 ```js
 <!DOCTYPE html>